Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

-# Calyps0 PS2 Hardware Diagnostic
+# Calyps0 PS2 Hardware Diagnostic (Referred to as V59 - as in revision 59)

 This diagnostic runs inside the PS2 subsystem of a compatible PS3.
 It preserves the real `InitRDRAM` return value and displays the result instead of replacing an